ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 - As for the UI part, I have a {{< newTab "new design pattern proposal" "../proposal" >}}.

-Overall, I suggest using the traditional `View` with `MVB` rather than `Compose` at present, and transiting to the other imperative UI mode with that proposal implementation.
+Overall, I suggest using the traditional `View` with `MVB` rather than `Compose` at present, and transiting to the other imperative UI mode with that proposal implementation in which `MVB` still works.

 # Setup
 {{< tabs >}}